python/cpython/Doc/library/html.parser.rst

    Method called when an unrecognized SGML declaration is read by the parser.
    The *data* parameter will be the entire contents of the declaration inside the ``<!...>`` markup.
-It is sometimes useful to be be overridden by a derived class; the base class implementation throws an :exc:`HTMLParseError`.
+It is sometimes useful to be be overridden by a derived class; the base class implementation raises an :exc:`HTMLParseError`.

 .. method:: HTMLParser.handle_pi(data)